isomerpages/pris-test/_visit-matters/Visit Information/How to Visit.md

 Note:

 * Visit slots are available on a first come first serve basis.
-* Bookings need to be made at least two days in advance.
-* Cancellations or modifications to visit bookings need to be made at least two days in advance.
+* All bookings, cancellations or modifications to visit bookings need to be made at least two days in advance.
-* Walk-in visit requests will not be entertained.
+* Walk-in visit requests are not allowed.

 ##### Step 2: Visit Registration (Visit Day)
 <u><strong>Arrive Early</strong></u><br>